 PD Dr. Korinna Schönhärl

-- Since March 2018 project leader in the Heisenberg-Program at Goethe-University Frankfurt: "International History of Tax Morale"
+- Since March 2018 leader of the Heisenberg-Project: "International History of Tax Morale" at Goethe-University Frankfurt

 - Nov.
 2016 Postdoctoral lecture qualification at University Duisburg-Essen.
 Manuskript: "Financers Entering New Grounds: European Banks and Greece in the 19th Century", awarded with "Humanities international" special award spring 2019.

 - April 2009 to February 2018 Assistant Professor at the University of Duisburg-Essen, Historical Institute, Chair of Economic and Social History, Prof. Dr. Ute Schneider

 - Thesis: "Knowledge and Visions.
 Theory and Politics of the Economists in the Stefan George Circle."
 Recipient of the Friedrich Sperl Award of Goethe University Frankfurt

 - 2005-2008: Research assistant at Goethe University Frankfurt in the collaborative research centre "Culture of Knowledge and Social Change"